 The Countess said, "Those are very nice earrings.
 May I see them?"
 As she said this, the Countess rose and stepped close to Mikah to examine the jewelry without waiting for a reply.
 Caught by surprise at her abrupt moves, Mikah said, "They were a gift from Duke Norris."
 Stepping back with a less impressed expression, the Countess said, "Hmm.
 They'd look nicer if they had gemstones in the center."
 Leaping on the opportunity, Mikah asked, "I understand you trade in gemstones?"
 Countess Ursara brightened up as she said, "Actually, Yes!
 Would you like to see my showroom?" and Mikah enthusiastically answered, "I would love to."

 Rising, Countess Ursara said "Walk this way", as she moved towards the door on the starboard bulkhead of the sitting compartment.
-Once through the door, they could see that the rest of the cargo bay had been redesigned into one huge display room for gemstones.
+Passing through the door, they could see that the rest of the cargo bay had been redesigned into one huge display room for gemstones.
 Some were in cases that could be opened and some seemed sealed in.
 The only major difference in the wide variety of stones was that some had prices and many did not.
 The compartment itself was tastefully filled so it didn't appear "stuffed", and the eye seemed to glide along the many-colored varieties of gems.
 In fact, the play of colors seemed almost artistic in its arrangement, showing extensive work went into the design of the display.

 Noting that rare minerals were also represented in both polished and unpolished forms, almost all had the feeling this bay would be a pirate's wet dream.
-As they looked around, it was obvious to them what was for sale and what was not.
+Looking around, it was obvious to them what was for sale and what was not.
 What was not obvious was the empty case that Ms. Vik noticed as she took in the sights, and tried to recognize anything specifically special.
 Looking to the others, Inger saw that none of them seemed to have noted the case.

 As they looked, Ursara settled into a very well-rehearsed tour guide/sales speech that started with her collection of personal treasures.
 She soon transitioned into a sales speech covering the increasing number of very expensive items she had for sale.
 As this was happening, Inger made her way casually over to Mikah and whispered in her ear while nodding with her chin in the direction of the empty case.
 As Mikah looked, Sir Brian caught the activity and did his best to follow her gaze.
 Both Knights noticed the empty case, and saw nothing to indicate its significance.
 Wrapping up her speech standing next to Mikah, she asked, "Are you interested in buying anything you see?"